SauceCat/PDPbox/docs/source/tools.rst

 -  `coverage <https://coverage.readthedocs.io/en/6.6.0b1/>`_ : A tool for measuring code coverage of Python programs.

+   -  :code:`.coveragerc`: A configuration file for :code:`Coverage.py`, a tool for measuring code coverage in Python.
-   -  :code:`.coveragerc`: The default name for configuration files is :code:`.coveragerc`, in the same directory :code:`coverage.py` is being run in.
+      The default name for configuration files is :code:`.coveragerc`, in the same directory :code:`coverage.py` is being run in.

+   -  :code:`codecov.yml`: A configuration file for **Codecov**, a tool that collects coverage reports and provides visualizations, analytics, and various other features.

+   -  In other words, :code:`.coveragerc` is used to control how coverage data is collected, and :code:`codecov.yml` is used to control how that data is interpreted and presented.

 -  `diff-cover <https://github.com/Bachmann1234/diff_cover>`_ : Automatically find diff lines that need test coverage.
    Also finds diff lines that have violations (according to tools such as pycodestyle, pyflakes, flake8, or pylint).